ShapeShift Settles SEC Charges It Sold Crypto Securities

 A footnote also noted that the findings in the cease-and-desist "are not binding on any other person or entity in this or any other proceeding."

-Neither SEC spokespeople nor ShapeShift founder Erik Voorhees immediately responded to requests for comment.
+SEC spokespeople did not immediately return a request for comment.

+ShapeShift founder Erik Voorhees emailed CoinDesk a link to a tweet in which he quoted from one of the Federalist Papers.

 Disclosure

-Note: UPDATE (March 6, 2024, 02:50 UTC): Adds tweet from Erik Voorhees.